reactjs/react.dev/src/content/reference/react/cache.md

 #### Caveats {/*caveats*/}

+[//]: # (TODO: add links to Server/Client Component reference once https://github.com/reactjs/react.dev/pull/6177 is merged)
-* `cache` is recommended for React [Server Component](/reference/react/components/#server-components) environments only.
-There are plans to introduce `cache` for [Client Components](/reference/react/components#client-components) but it is not recommended today.
+* `cache` is recommended for React Server Component environments only.
+There are plans to introduce `cache` for Client Components but it is not recommended today.
 * React will invalidate the cache for a memoizing function across server requests.
 * The benefit of `cache` is to skip duplicate work across components.
 To leverage this benefit, `cachingFn`, should be defined in a scope that is accessible to components.
 In most cases, this means calling `cache` and defining the memoizing function in the global scope.
 * Each call to `cache` creates a new memoizing version of `fn`.
 This means that wrapping `cache` around the same function multiple times will return different memoizing functions and they will not share the same cache.